mozilla/legal-docs/en/hubs_tos.md

 You can see our [copyright or trademark infringement claims policy](https://www.mozilla.org/about/legal/report-infringement/).

-For other notices, you may email us at legal-notices@mozilla.com or write to us at Mozilla Corporation (Attn: Mozilla Legal Notices, 2 Harrison Street #175, San Francisco CA 94105).
+For other notices, you may email us at legal-notices@mozilla.com or write to us at Mozilla Corporation Mozilla Corporation
+Attn: Mozilla – Legal Notices
+2 Harrison St. #175,
+San Francisco, CA 94105

+legal-notices@mozilla.com

 If there is a conflict or ambiguity between a translated version of these terms and the English language version, the English language version applies.